Optimal optomechanical cavity setups with highly reflecting membranes: System model

 The finesse of the cavity is assumed to be high:

-Though the treatment of cavities with a membrane inside is typically done neglecting parasitic scatting against the membrane, i.e. assuming $t_m^2+r_m^2 =1$, we will incorporate it into the consideration since as will be seen below such a scattering may strongly affect behaviors of the system addressed.
+Though the treatment of cavities with a membrane inside is typically done neglecting parasitic scatting of the membrane, i.e. assuming $t_m^2+r_m^2 =1$, we will incorporate it into the consideration since as will be seen below such a scattering may strongly affect the behavior of the system addressed.
 Specifically we set

 where $t_s^2$ is the power scattering coefficient associated with the aforementioned scattering.

 Throughout the paper we will restrict ourselves to the case of high reflecting membrane, i.e.

 As it is seen from Eqs.(\ref{mirrorB}) and (\ref{parameters}) we neglect the parasitic scattering against the coupling mirror and a finite transmission of the backstop mirror.
 This is justified under reasonable assumptions that the above scattering is much weaker than the coupling mirror transmission while the power transmission of the backstop is much smaller than $t_s^2$.